IfElifElse/Basilisk-Beta/README.md

 + v(X) If X exists, inserts a newline after every X characters in the top of the stack.
 Otherwise, inserts a newline after each character in the top of the stack.

-+ l Pushes the length of the top of the stack.
++ l Pops the top value in stack as A, pushes the length of A.

 + ~ Pops top 2 strings on stack as A and B. Pushes how many of A there are in B.